AdamBanham/ICPM2021/README.md

 ```

 This command will produce three tubular versions of an event log, an endogenous log, an exogenous+endogenous log and an exogenous log.
-To ensure that the same tubular version which was used in [x] was produced, this [readme.md](process/out/movements/readme.md) contains checksums for each log.
+To ensure that the same tubular version which was used in [1] was produced, this [readme.md](process/out/movements/readme.md) contains checksums for each log.
 Checksums for each log are displayed at the end of the script.
 Please compare these checksums to ensure that the same log is produced.

 The computation time of this log is roughly ~6 hours on a single thread and ~10 minutes with 15 concurrent threads.